olegantonyan/mpz/README.md

 Some features require Qt6:

-- gapless playback
+- Gapless playback
-- equalizer
+- Equalizer
-- audio output switch
+- Audio output switch
-- dynamic range meter
+- Dynamic range meter
+- ReplayGain

 This means win-legacy-qt5 won't have these.
 As well as old Linux distros.
 Qt5 support will be dropped at some point in future.

-OmniPackage repositories contain binaries with Qt6 for: openSUSE Tumbleweed & Leap 15.4+, Fedora 38+, Debian 12+, Ubuntu 22.04+, Alma/Rocky 10+, Mageia 9+, Arch/Manjaro.

-AppImage, macOS DMG, win-x86_64, win-arm64, Faltpak are all built with Qt6.

 ## Configuration